firebase/firebaseui-web/packages/shadcn/README.md

 # Firebase UI for Web - Shadcn

-> This package is private and not published to npm.

 The shadcn package exposes React components via the [Shadcn Registy](https://ui.shadcn.com/docs/registry), allowing users to take advantage of Firebase UI for Web logic but bringing their own UI via Shadcn.